pmaxhogan/mc-plus-plus/spec.md

  - `backups`: Array
   This is an array of ISO 8601 timestamps representing all backups of the world folders.
-This will be send on initial connection. **Note that the
+This will be send on initial connection, and quite frequently after. **Note that the
 `:`s in the ISO string are replaced with `_` because **~~LoseDoze~~** Windows doesn't like `:` in file names.**
   #### Backup scheduling
   At most one backup is stored one hour *within the past 24 hours* (1000 * 60 * 60 ms, not 1 clock hour).
 After the past 24 hours, at most one backup is stored per calendar day.
 Yeah, I know the backup system is weird, but it was the easiest option that actually made come kind of sense.
 If someone is interested in adding a PR that fixes this, it'd be great.
 I might also fix it later.

+## Properties You Can Send

+wip